biotspectra/Api-Documentataion/README.md

 ```

 #### Error Response
-If Mobile number or auth key is incorrect then user will get below response.
+If the Mobile number or auth key is incorrect then the user will get the below response.
 ```json
 {
   "status": "failed",